wandb/weave/docs/docs/tutorial-rag.md

 ### Defining a scoring function

 As we did in the [Build an Evaluation pipeline tutorial](/tutorial-eval), we'll define a set of example rows to test our app against and a scoring function.
 Our scoring function will take one row and evaluate it.
-The input arguments should match with the corresponding keys in our row, so `question` here will be taken from the row dictionary. `model_output` is the output of the model.
+The input arguments should match with the corresponding keys in our row, so `question` here will be taken from the row dictionary. `output` is the output of the model.
 The input to the model will be taken from the example based on its input argument, so `question` here too.
 We're using `async` functions so they run fast in parallel.
 If you need a quick introduction to async, you can find one [here](https://docs.python.org/3/library/asyncio.html).

 <Tabs groupId="programming-language">
   <TabItem value="python" label="Python" default>